Slavery in ancient Egypt: Old Kingdom

-During the Old Kingdom Period, prisoners of war captured by Kemit's army were called skrw-'nh ("bound for life").
+During the Old Kingdom Period, prisoners of war captured by the Egyptian army were called sqr.w-ꜥnḫ ("living prisoners"; the root meaning of sqr is "strike; hit," thus nominalized as "(one who has been) struck down").
 This was not a distinct term for "slave" but for prisoners of war, as already stated.
-The term, hm, emerged with at least two distinct usages: 1) “Laborer” and 2) “Servant”.
-Documented evidence exists as early as the reign of Sneferu, in the 26th century BC, war campaigns in the territory of Nubia, in which war-captives would be labeled skrw-'nh - and Libyans all of whom would be used to perform labour—regardless of their will otherwise—or – if warranted, would be conscripted into the military.
+The term, 'ḥm', emerged with at least two distinct usages: 1) "Laborer" and 2) "Servant".
+Documented evidence exists as early as the reign of Sneferu, in the 26th century BC, war campaigns in the territory of Nubia, in which war-captives would be labeled skrw-ꜥnḫ - and Libyans all of whom would be used to perform labour—regardless of their will otherwise—or – if warranted, would be conscripted into the military.

 Reliefs from this period depict captured prisoners of war with their hands tied behind their backs.
 Nubia was targeted—because of its close geographical proximity, cultural similarity, and competitiveness in imperial dominion, and then the scope of campaigns intended to acquire foreign war captives expanded to Libya and Asia.
-Local Kemites also entered into servitude due to an unstable economy and debts.
+Local Egyptians also entered into servitude due to an unstable economy and debts.
 Officials who abused their power could also be reduced to servitude.